busymachines-labs/busylabs-2018/lab_06/README.md

 }

 object ImpurePWCreation {
   //remember the talk about special language features?
-Well, that shit is does
+Well, that shit does
   //not come without many, many problems of its own. val pw = Password("12345")